-Total funds stand at over £1.58 million, although £0.51 million of this is restricted for specific projects.
-The balance of unrestricted reserves funds as at 31 March 2022 is £1.07 million (2021 was £0.94 million) amounting to the charity's free reserves, which represents about six months' current annual operating expenditure.
-This is slightly over our reserves policy due to the challenges that the Covid pandemic has imposed and is continuing to impose for the foreseeable future.
-The trustees are consciously monitoring this to ensure there is financial sustainability during these challenging times across the globe.
+Total funds stand at just under £1.2 million, although £0.4 million of this is restricted for specific projects.
+The balance of unrestricted reserves funds as at 31 March 2023 is £0.77 million (2022 was £0.93 million) amounting to the charity's free reserves, which represents about five months' current annual operating expenditure.
+This is slightly over our reserves policy and the trustees are consciously monitoring this to ensure there is financial sustainability during these challenging times across the globe.

-The STIR Donor Partnerships team has engaged its donors/partners during and post Covid-19 and has been able to onboard two new funders.
+The STIR Donor Partnerships team has engaged its donors/partners regularly.
 The team had been able to secure funding to be able to sustain for the foreseeable future and the trustees continue to review and manage actively the reserves of STIR.